Kong/docs.konghq.com/app/_hub/yesinteractive/kong-jwt2header/index.md

 type: plugin

 desc: Convert JWT Claims to Headers for upstream consumption or to route by JWT Claims
+description: |
+  This plugin converts JWT claims into headers during the rewrite phase.
+This is useful for:
-description: This Kong Plugin can be used to route requests by JWT claim.
-It does this by converting JWT claims to headers during rewrite phase so that Kong's route by header functionality can be used to route the request appropriately.
-Alternatively, the plugin can be used to simply convert JWT claims to headers so those claims can be consumed by the upstream service as headers.
-Since this plugin has elements that must run in the Rewrite execution phase, this plugin can only be configured to run globally in a Kong workspace or cluster.
-Can be used in conjunction with other JWT validation/authentication plugins.
+    * Routing requests by JWT claim, so that Kong's route by header functionality can route the request appropriately.
+    * Allowing the upstream service to consume claims as headers.
+  Since this plugin has elements that must run in the Rewrite execution phase, it can only be configured to run globally in a Kong workspace or cluster.
+  This plugin can be used in conjunction with other JWT validation/authentication plugins.

 support_url: https://github.com/yesinteractive/kong-jwt2header/issues